MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

 This sample uses an **Azure Function _out_ binding** and **Azure Blob Storage** npm package:
 * Binding: By using the binding, you have to configure your function to correctly use the outbound binding to move the file from this function to the storage resource.
 * Azure Blob Storage SDK: By using the SDK, the SDK creates a blob sas token, which can be used to hand off to anyone to read the uploaded file.
-The sas token can be available for a limited amount of time then the token expires.
+The SAS token can be available for a limited amount of time then the token expires.
 * Multi-part form: The code required to read the uploaded file and convert it into a format that can be sent to storage is required, regardless if you use an out binding or an npm package to integrate with Azure Storage directly.

 The _out_ binding usage, used in this article, has some pros and cons: